Dustinlar/Differential-GPS-Vector-Pointer/GPS_Vector Pointer tutorial.md

 _Base code_

 ##Operation
-To make sure that the system aligns with the earth reference ensure the system is in the the correct orientationm by using a compass to lining up the arrow with North on the Base Station top (This could be done electronically using a magnetometer).
-Once powered up , both systems will sit idly as they aquire satellite lock.
-Once both have made a lock(maybe take up to a minute) the laser will turn on And the servo will point to where it believes the target object is.
+To make sure that the system aligns with the earth reference ensure the system is in the the correct orientation by using the compass to line up the arrow on the Base Station top with North.
+Once powered up, both systems will sit idly as they aquire satellite lock.
+Once both have made a lock(may take up to a minute) the laser will turn on And the servo will point to where it believes the target object is.
 This will update continuously to point at the most recent location of the target object.
-If the angle is substantially off or the servo is maxed out in one direction you might need to make sure the whole system is pointing in the right direction since it is limited in whhich direction it works
+If the angle is substantially off or the servo is maxed out in one direction you might need to make sure the whole system is pointing in the right direction since it is limited in which direction it works.
+The video below shows the system in action.

+->_Operational video_<-

 Warning!
 Laser can be harful to eyes so if you are the one holding the target object it would be a good safety measure to have laser glasses for 532nm wavelength.

-##Going further
-I hope you enjoyed this tutorial and if you make any additions to the code or hardware I would love to see what you do.
-A magnetometer could be added so that it can automatically lock with the earths reference frame.
-This could also work in 3 dimentions so if a two DOF gimbal is added you can track the object anywhere.